 Habitat Management

 We manage FWDF lands to provide the best possible wildlife habitat year-round for the greatest number of species.
-Many cultivated acres have been converted to forage, with local farmers haying the lands and using grazing as part of a vegetation management plan including weed and pest control on FWDF lands to ensure we’re a good neighbour.
-We also encourage and fund co-operative projects with local, volunteer interest groups that may involve planting trees, clearing small openings in the bush to stimulate browse growth, as well as clearing away old buildings, machinery and fences.
+Many cultivated hectares have been converted to forage, with local farmers haying the lands and using grazing as part of a vegetation management plan.
+We carry out weed and pest control on FDWF lands to ensure we're a good neighbour.

 You Can Use Wildlife Lands

 Wildlife lands are not reserves or sanctuaries.
 These natural areas have been bought with your hunting and trapping dollars, and can be used by everyone.
-Naturally, hunting is allowed on these lands.
-Lands are also open to other outdoor nature enthusiasts, including hikers, bird watchers and photographers.
 You can view the various FWDF lands through Saskatchewan Interactive Maps.

 - Walk-in camping only - no open fires;